-Performance-based restricted stock units were used as incentive compensation during fiscal 2017 to align our named executive officers' compensation with corporate performance.
-In connection with our annual review of executive officer compensation, the Compensation Committee approved performance targets for our regular performance stock unit awards in respect of our: annual revenue metric (33.3% of the award), Adjusted EBITDA metric (33.3% of the award), and cash and cash equivalents metric (33.3% of the award), and a formula under which actual awards would be calculated after completion of fiscal 2017.
-In addition, the Compensation Committee approved performance targets for additional performance stock units awarded to our chief executive officer tied to actual payouts under our 2017 Corporate Annual Bonus Program and Semi-Annual Bonus Plan.
-See "Executive Compensation-Equity Incentive Plan Compensation" below for more information about these metrics, targets, and formulas.
+We used performance-based restricted stock units as incentive compensation during fiscal 2018 to align our named executive officers' compensation with corporate performance.
+In connection with our annual review of executive officer compensation, the Compensation Committee approved performance targets for performance stock unit awards to each of our executive officers other than our chief executive officer and Dr. Mulligan in respect of the following: annual revenue metric (25% of the award), Adjusted EBITDA metric (25% of the award), cash and cash equivalents metric (25% of the award), and corporate restructuring metrics (25% of the award), and a formula under which actual awards would be calculated after completion of fiscal 2018.
+The Compensation Committee also approved performance targets for a performance stock unit award to Dr. Mulligan in respect of the following: annual revenue metric (33.3% of the award), Adjusted EBITDA metric (33.3% of the award), cash and cash equivalents metric (33.3% of the award), and a formula under which the actual award would be calculated after completion of fiscal 2018.

+In addition, the Compensation Committee approved performance targets for performance stock units awarded to our chief executive officer tied to actual payouts under our 2018 Corporate Annual Bonus Program and Semi-Annual Bonus Plan.
+See "Executive Compensation-Equity Incentive Plan Compensation" below for more information about these metrics, targets, and formulas

-These performance metrics were selected on the basis of the operating plan approved by our Board after considering our history of growth and expectations regarding our future growth, as well as potential challenges in achieving such growth.
+These annual performance metrics for each of these awards were selected on the basis of the operating plan approved by our Board after considering expectations regarding our future growth and strategy, as well as potential challenges in achieving such growth and strategic goals.
+One-year performance periods provide us more flexibility in an uncertain business environment.
 The performance targets were established at a level that the Compensation Committee determined to be challenging for our named executive officers to achieve.
-In fiscal 2017, our named executive officers achieved a 21% payout factor in respect of the annual revenue target, a 43% payout factor in respect of the annual Adjusted EBITDA target, and a 47% payout factor in respect of the cash and cash equivalents target, resulting in a combined 111% payout, as calculated.
-In light of the impact of certain adjustments to our reported Adjusted EBITDA during fiscal 2017, however, the Compensation Committee exercised its negative discretion to reduce the payout to 100%, which it believed was more consistent with our company's actual performance during fiscal 2017.
-The regular performance-based restricted stock units earned by our named executive officers began vesting in four equal annual installments, subject to continued service, starting March 1, 2018, and the special performance-based restricted stock units granted to our chief executive officer will vest in full on March 31, 2020, subject to continued service.
+In fiscal 2018, our named executive officers achieved a 17% payout factor in respect of the annual revenue target, a 34% payout factor in respect of the annual Adjusted EBITDA target, a 23% payout factor in respect of the cash and cash equivalents target, and a 23% payout factor in respect of the corporate restructuring target, resulting in a combined 97% payout for each of our executive officers other than Mr. Werner and Dr. Mulligan.